Spin-Orbit Misalignments of Eccentric Black Hole Mergers in AGN Disks: Acknowledgments

 \section{Acknowledgments}

-GF gratefully acknowledges valuable discussions with the GW-Astro group at NBIA, in particular with Philip Kirkeberg and David O'Neill, the participants of the DYNAMIX meeting in Cambridge, as well as Alex Dittmann, Barry McKernan and Saavik Ford, whose comments provided important insights for this work.
+We gratefully acknowledge valuable discussions with Philip Kirkeberg and David O'Neill, the participants of the DYNAMIX meeting in Cambridge, as well as Alex Dittmann, Barry McKernan and Saavik Ford, whose comments provided important insights for this work.
+The authors also thank the anonymous referee for the insightful suggestions and comments.
 The Center of Gravity is a Center of Excellence funded by the Danish National Research Foundation under grant No. 184.
 The research leading to this work received funding from the Villum Fonden Grant No. 29466, ERC Starting Grant no. 101043143, the Independent Research Fund Denmark via grant ID 10.46540/3103-00205B, and by the European Union’s Horizon 2023 research and innovation program under Marie Sklodowska-Curie grant agreement No. 101148364.
 The Tycho supercomputer hosted at the SCIENCE HPC center at the University of Copenhagen was used for performing the presented simulations.